joshbav/llama2classify/README.md

    Was ran locally, to do as much tokenizer work as possible, in order to save time since we don't need a GPU for tokenization.
    It simulated the data flow through the loss masking logic to see if any entries end up fully masked, which was the cause of a problem since loss had gone to 0 during training.
 # A FEW KEY FILES
-[This](https://github.com/joshbav/llama2classify/blob/main/Nebius%20Demo.pptx) is the powerpoint preso I used while presenting this project during my interview.
+[This](https://github.com/joshbav/llama2classify/blob/main/distributed_train.py) is the custom PyTorch training script.

 [This](https://github.com/joshbav/llama2classify/blob/main/train5.sbatch) is the Slurm .sbatch file for the training job.

 [This](https://github.com/joshbav/llama2classify/blob/main/Dockerfile) is the Dockerfile for running the pytorch job, and doing other things.

+[This](https://github.com/joshbav/llama2classify/blob/main/Nebius%20Demo.pptx) is the powerpoint for presenting my work during the interview.

-This was certainly a learning experience.
+This was a fun and challenging project.